 When I was growing up, I think my mom made casseroles and one pot dishes more than any woman on our block.
 The fact that there were 6 growing kids and a stocky husband waiting for dinner must have fueled her desire to get in and out of the kitchen quickly.
 She, like me, adored pulling odds and ends and leftovers out of the fridge and creating masterpiece dinners from them.
 Mom would have rocked the Chopped baskets!

 That being said, DAD was the chili master of our household.
 He made a mean chili, people…and he worked feverishly to assure that no one child would ever be able to watch him cook a batch from start to finish, lest we learn what his secret ingredient was!
-Only big Ed was allowed to know how to create his smokey, spicy not-too-thick and not-too-thin stew.
-Heaven forbid he fail to pass on a culinary tradition, though, so when he was given his 6-month death sentence, Dad dragged my older brother Scott into the kitchen to teach him the ways of his wicked chili.
+Only big Ed was allowed to know how to create his smoky, spicy, not-too-thick and not-too-thin stew.
+Heaven forbid he fail to pass on a culinary tradition, though, so a few months before he passed away, Dad dragged my older brother Scott into the kitchen to teach him the ways of his wicked chili.
 You’d think my brother had just been handed the keys to the Ark of the Covenant or something.
 He walked around like a proud rooster for days after learning the secret recipe, taunting those of us who weren’t quite as fortunate to be the eldest son.

 Although my dad lived 5 years longer than his doctors anticipated he would, he still passed away far too soon, at the age of 48.
 Heart disease is a horrible thing to be diagnosed with, but Dad was a stubborn German.
 He had the attitude of “I’ll be damned if anyone is going to tell ME when and how I’ll die!”
 After his diagnosis, and against the advice of his doctors, Dad continued to eat massive amounts of cholesterol-laden foods, smoke 2 packs of cigarettes a day, and drink dry martinis like they were water.